 Note If a form is approved under s 222 for information to be given by a lawyer under this provision, the form must be used.

-- (3) Before accepting the engagement, the lawyer must tell the person the likely costs and consequences in relation to the payment of costs if the person pursues the claim for damages. - Maximum penalty: 50 penalty units. - (4) An offence against this section is a strict liability offence.
+(3) Before accepting the engagement, the lawyer must tell the person the likely costs and consequences in relation to the payment of costs if the person pursues the claim for damages.

 183 Remedies against employer and stranger